nwdigitalradio/n7nix/baudrate/README.md

 * Note that after running _both_baud.sh_ script DRAWS:
   * left port udr0 is configured to run at 9600 baud
-  * right port udr` is configured to run at 1200 baud
+  * right port udr1 is configured to run at 1200 baud

 ###### Command to send packets at 9600 baud P2P to station KF7FIT
 ```